Mechanical and Nuclear Engineering

 Mechanical Engineering Outcomes

-In December 2009 the Mechanical Engineering department decided to adopt the ABET program curricular outcomes of Criterion 3 (a-k) as our student outcomes.
+In December 2009 the Mechanical Engineering program decided to adopt the ABET program curricular outcomes of Criterion 3 (a-k) as our student outcomes.

 - An ability to apply knowledge of mathematics, science, and engineering.